vjindu/P05VehicleDetection/README.md

 y_start_stop = [None, None] # Min and max in y to search in slide_window()
 ```

-## Q 3.
-Classifier used for classification and parameters
+## 3. Classifier used for classification and parameters

 Spatial histogram and hog features were extracted for classification of images between vehicle and non-vehicle.